chuangcaleb/wtsa/_poosts/The Greatest Showman Series/From Now On – Analysis.md

 **Home again!**

-> V: He sees the photo frame of his family
+> V: Barnum comes back and sees the photo frame of his family

 **And we will come back home**